 3. Build confidence and self-esteem in your children

 Travel encourages kids of all ages to get out of their comfort zone and take appropriate risks in life.
 Travel builds their confidence and self-esteem, as they learn to conquer fears of the unknown and broaden their horizons.

 4. To involved kids in travel planning

-Involving children in the travel planning, where possible, is a great idea, to help foster their enthusiasm about travel, learn about where they are travelling, and empowering them to make decisions, within reason.
+Involving children in the travel planning, where possible, is a great idea, to help foster their enthusiasm about travel, learn about where they are travelling to, and empowering them to make decisions, within reason.

 5. So children can experience new things

 Travel allows kids to experience different things they can’t actually do at home.
-Like visiting ancient buildings, temples, caves, some of which perhaps don’t exist in the home country.
+Like visiting ancient buildings, temples, caves, some of which perhaps don’t exist in their home country.

 6. Kids learn about the world first hand

 Travel gives kids some perspective about the size of the world, learning about geography, borders, oceans etc., while experiencing these first hand.